filius-fall/filius-fall.github.io/_posts/2021-01-11-Using-$emit.md

 ---
-published: false
+published: true
 ---
-In this post i will try to explain how i used $emit, i didint know before can be used in that way.
+In this post i will try to explain how i used $emit, i didn't know before can be used in that way.
 By building a project i am learning lot how much there is a difference between theory and practical.
-I thought i know VueJs well when i read the entire Documentation but when i was left alone to build on my own i didnt able to use 70% of Vue features(which i hadnt even thought about existing).This project is making me realise importance of a guidance of expert, even though there are many self-taught great programmers i think most of them had at some point had some interaction with a expert.
+I thought I know VueJs well when i read the entire Documentation but when i was left alone to build on my own i didn't able to use 70% of Vue features(which I hadn't even thought about existing).This project is making me realise importance of a guidance of expert, even though there are many self-taught great programmers i think most of them had at some point had some interaction with a expert.
 If not they truly are gifted.

-Now i will tell you about how i used $emit to update a table list of entires from database at the instant they are added.
+Now i will tell you about how i used $emit to update a table list of entries from database at the instant they are added.

-***P.S***: Read my previous post to get an idea of how i structured my app
+***P.S***: Read my previous post to get an idea of how I structured my app

 ![Layout Image]({{ site.url }}/assets/01.png)

 This is my app layout.
 It isnt pretty now but it is still work in progress.
-Now when i click open Modal it will open a Modal like this.
+Now when I click open Modal it will open a Modal like this.

 ![Modal image]({{site.url }}/assets/02.png)

-So now when i add details and submit the table should automatically add new row without refreshing.So what i did was ***emit*** a event when i submit and catch the event to automatically add it to table.
+So now when i add details and submit the table should automatically add new row without refreshing.
+So what I did was ***emit*** a event when i submit and catch the event to automatically add it to table.